 Benefits Provided.
 Medical benefits are provided through the Louisiana Office of Group Benefits (OGB) and involve several statewide networks and one HMO with a premium structure by region.
-The OGB plan is a fully insured, multiple-employer arrangement and the School Board's participation in the plan has been deemed to be a single employer defined benefit OPEB plan (within the meaning of GASB 74/75 and as defined in the Glossary of GASB 75) for financial reporting purposes and for valuation purposes.
-The plan provisions are contained in the official plan documents of the OGB, available at www.groupbenefits.org-"Quick Links"-"Health Plans".
+The OGB plan is a fully insured, multiple-employer arrangement and has been deemed to be an agent multiple-employer plan for financial reporting purposes and for this valuation.

 The retirement eligibility (D.R.O.P. entry) provisions are as follows: 30 years of service at any age; age 55 and 25 years of service; age 60 and 10 years of service; or, age 65 and 7 years of service.

+JEFFERSON DAVIS PARISH SCHOOL BOARD NOTES TO THE BASIC FINANCIAL STATEMENTS